-Real sea moss that is grown in the open ocean will be thicker in some parts than others.
+Real Sea Moss that is grown in the open Ocean will be thicker in some parts than others.
 It will also have some variations on the length and density of the thallus.

 Tip 2 – The Salt Grains

 If it is packaged with grains of salt that look more like rock salt, or table salt, chances are it’s fake.

 Tip 3 – Other Seaweed with it

-After harvesting, any other seaweed that has been caught up in the sea moss crop are picked out.
-Sometimes a few little whispy bits can still be found on the sea moss, but this is rare.
+After harvesting, any other seaweed that has been caught up in the Sea Moss crop are picked out.
+Sometimes a few little whispy bits can still be found, but this is rare.

-A heavy build up of this sea dirt sediment can cause the plant to suffer.
+A heavy build up of this sea dirt sediment can cause the seaweed to suffer.
 Think of it this way, it blocks the sun and inhibits photosynthesis, which can be thought of as like a type of suffocation.

 Example: Ice Ice

 This is a result of where it is grown, and some slight species variations in the seaweed family.
 This means that for it to be golden white it has required some processing.

-It’s a simple process to take sea moss from being olive green, purple, brown, red, yellow or a warm orange to the golden white colour you’re more familiar with.
+It’s a simple process to take Sea Moss from being olive green, purple, brown, red, yellow or a warm orange to the golden white colour you’re more familiar with.

 How Common is Fake Sea Moss?

-As touched upon before, fake sea moss isn’t as common as you might be led to believe.
-Globally, the rise of seaweed farming in the ocean is on the increase.
+As touched upon before, fake Sea Moss isn’t as common as you might be led to believe.
+Globally, the rise of seaweed farming in the Ocean is on the increase.

-What is more common is the lower grade quality of sea moss that is intended for animal consumption or industrial application being sold as food grade for human consumption.
-This is the present threat that if faced today in by companies sourcing high quality sea moss.
+What is more common is the lower grade quality of seaweed that is intended for animal consumption or industrial application being sold as food grade for human consumption by unscrupulous Sellers out to make a quick buck.

-There is almost heated debate about the merits of various types of sea moss, with a strong cohort beating the drum for wildcrafted sea moss; but at what cost?
+There is almost heated debate about the merits of various types of Sea Moss, with a strong cohort beating the drum for wildcrafted Sea Moss; but at what cost?